shabbyrobe/go-fxhash/README.md

 https://github.com/rust-lang/rustc-hash/blob/master/src/lib.rs

-I used this in a project where I needed a basic hash function of adequate quality to go as fast as possible on a Raspberry Pi, fnv1-a was too slow and I didn't fancy getting even more distracted by a Go Assembly yak-shaving exercise than I already was while making this lib (though that'll probably happen at some point).
+I used this in a project where I needed a basic hash function of adequate quality to meet specific performance numbers on a Raspberry Pi, fnv1-a was too slow and I didn't fancy getting even more distracted by a Go Assembly yak-shaving exercise than I already was while making this lib (though that'll probably happen at some point).